Lentil

 The lentil (Vicia lens or Lens culinaris) is an annual legume grown for its lens-shaped edible seeds or pulses, also called lentils.
 It is about 40 cm tall, and the seeds grow in pods, usually with two seeds in each.

 Lentil seeds are used around the world for culinary purposes, most commonly in stews or soups.
-In cuisines of the Indian subcontinent, where lentils are a staple, split lentils (often with their hulls removed) known as dal are often cooked into a thick curry that is usually eaten with rice or roti.
+In cuisines of the Indian subcontinent, where lentils (also called masoor) are a staple, split lentils (often with their hulls removed) known as dal are often cooked into a thick curry that is usually eaten with rice or roti.

 Etymology

-The English word "lentil" ultimately derives from the Latin lens ("lentil").
+The English word "lentil" ultimately derives from the Latin lens.
 The Latin word is of classical Roman or Latin origin and may be the source of the prominent Roman family name Lentulus, just as the family name "Cicero" was derived from the chickpea, Cicer arietinum, and "Fabia" (as in Quintus Fabius Maximus) from the fava bean (Vicia faba).
+Optical lenses take their name from the same source because their (archetypal) shape resembles a lentil.